-- Understand the basic traffic flow conditions and related theories. - Conduct traffic survey. - Develop a strong base of intersection and signal designs. - Identify the causes of accidents. - Learn the traffic management and IRC recommendations.
+- Understand the basic traffic flow conditions and related theories. - Gain the ability to conduct traffic survey. - Develop a strong knowledge base of intersection and signal designs. - Have a basic knowledge in causes of accidents. - Know the traffic management and IRC recommendations.